dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-When routing to the LoggedIn RIB, we first detach the `LoggedOutRouter` and dismiss its view.
-In order to be able to do so, we need to add a new method in the `RootViewControllable` protocol.
+To be able to detach the `LoggedOut` RIB and dismiss its view, we need to add a new `dismiss` method to the `RootViewControllable` protocol.

-Modify the protocol look like this:
+Modify the protocol to look like this:

 ```swift
 protocol RootViewControllable: ViewControllable {